platformio/platformio-core/docs/platforms/espressif_extra.rst

 2. Run target ``uploadfs`` via  :option:`platformio run --target` command.

-By default, will be used default LD Script for the board where is specified SPIFFS flash data (start, end, page, block).
+By default, will be used default LD Script for the board where is specified SPIFFS offsets (start, end, page, block).
 You can override it using :ref:`platform_espressif_customflash`.

 Over-the-Air (OTA) update